 - Thinking Out Loud: Crowley recounts his thoughts to himself, allowing for exposition.

-- The Three Trials: Trial #3 = To cure a demon.
+- The Three Trials: The third trial is curing a demon.

 - Toilet Humour: Fart jokes involving a donkey.